 The age of the teller might be coming to an end.

-According to Bureau of Labor Statistics numbers cited by the public policy think tank American Enterprise Institute, during the 40 year stretch between 1970 and 2010, bank teller positions doubled from an estimated 300,000 to 600,000.
+According to Bureau of Labor Statistics numbers, cited by the public policy think tank American Enterprise Institute, in the 40 years between 1970 and 2010, bank teller positions doubled from an estimated 300,000 to 600,000.